 - Posted on: Feb 14 2018

 Crohn’s disease causes inflammation of the gastrointestinal tract.
 It can be confused with ulcerative colitis and irritable bowel syndrome, but Crohn’s disease is unique to itself.
-At Ogden Gastro, we can diagnose and treat your Crohn’s disease.
+At Ogden Clinic GI at McKay, we can diagnose and treat your Crohn’s disease.

 What is Crohn’s Disease?